-Students select from nine different specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
+Students select from 10 different specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
 Past coursework to be applied toward the degree will be evaluated on a case-by-case basis.
 The specific courses required for each specialty option are on the specialty pages.

 Expected DNP Program Outcomes

 - Lead interdisciplinary teams to improve the quality and safety of health care delivery strategies.

 - Formulate scientifically based, ethical, caring and culturally sensitive health care delivery strategies that meet current and future health care delivery system needs.